Physics of the Propagating Action Potential: Discussion and Conclusion

-The morphing of the sodium channel lattice and the accompanying polarization current, proceeding in the negative resistance region, are manifested by the change in the effective ionic equilibrium potential.
-At the peak of the action potential the sodium channel maximum conductance changes abruptly from $g_M$ to $g_H$ with $g_H$ about one order of magnitude smaller than $g_M$ and the effective equilibrium potential change is completed by an abrupt decrease from $V_M$ to $V_H$ while keeping the ionic current continuous.
-The maximum conductance is usually assumed to be the product of channel density and the conductivity of a single channel, i.e. $g_X$ = $X g^*_X$.
-At this point it is not clear if the abrupt change of $g_M$ to $g_H$ is caused by the change in M or change in $M g^*_M$ or change in both.
-The abrupt decrease in sodium's equilibrium potential is caused by the polarization flip put in evidence by the polarization current discontinuity.
-The sodium's M-phase and H-phase lattices have different symmetry and different structure.
-The transition from M-phase to H-phase is a second-order or rather continuous phase transition and it is interpreted as a ferroelectric polarization switch.
-The fact that the morphing of sodium's channel lattice with symmetry change is associated with the polarization flip is consistent with the view that in ferroelectric phenomena ``The mechanism of switching is understood to take place on scales longer than the unit-cell scale [20].''
+\quad In evolutionary terms, having temperature-independent activation energy in neurons would confer numerous advantages by enabling stable neural function across temperature ranges.
+This would support adaptability to diverse environments, consistent energy use, protection against temperature extremes, and high-fidelity signal transmission.
+All these factors would contribute to an organism's survival and efficiency, making temperature-independent neural processes a potentially advantageous trait in evolutionary development.

-To close the ferroelectric hysteresis loop the membrane structure must undergo an equivalent switch reversal before it can be excited again from the resting potential.
-Fig. 6a shows a temperature dependent correlation between the increase of $ (V_0 - V_N)$ and the decrease of $(V_M - V_H).$ Polarization flip reversal must be accomplished as potential changes from potassium reversal potential $V_N $ to resting potential $V= 0$ while sodium channels are closed and while the potassium-sodium transport mechanism is operating.
+{\bf 11.
+Ferroelectric phenomena.} The opening of polarization channels and the accompanying polarization current proceeding in the negative resistance region, are manifested by the decrease of conductance for the total ionic current $\sigma_{Exp.} = J_I/(V-V_M)$, the change in the effective ionic equilibrium potential and possibly by the presence of optic phenomena \cite{TasakiOptic}.
+At the peak of the action potential the sodium's M-channel maximum conductance changes abruptly from $g_M$ to $g_H$ with $g_H$ about one order of magnitude smaller than $g_M$ and the effective equilibrium potential change is completed by an abrupt but continuous decrease from $V_M$ to $V_H$ while keeping the ionic current continuous.
+The abrupt decrease in sodium's maximum conductance is caused by the polarization flip put in evidence by the polarization current discontinuity.
+The sodium's M-channel and H-channel have different symmetry and different structure.
+The transition from M-channel symmetry to H-channel symmetry is a continuous phase transition interpreted as a ferroelectric polarization flip mediated by polarization currents straddling the peak of the action potential.
+This process, involving a region with many channels, is consistent with the view that in ferroelectric phenomena "The mechanism of switching is understood to take place on scales longer than the unit-cell scale \cite{Rabe}.''